ncruces/go-fs/memfs/README.md

 or loaded (and modified) at runtime.
 It is safe for concurrent reads (not writes), and biased towards read performance.

-File names should be slash separated, and rooted (start with a slash).
+File names should be valid according to fs.ValidPath.
 Directories are implicit.
 Files can be gzip-compressed in memory.
 Methods are provided to serve gziped content directly to accepting HTTP clients.